EmbeddedAndroid/sbtc/devenv/README.md

 ./mine.sh <number of blocks>
 ```
 Once you mine blocks on bitcoin, there is a delay before the
 stacks mines those blocks, and relays the data to the API.
-If i
+If
 your explorer is crashing, just wait a few minutes and try again.

 ## Services